yharish991/go-indepth-jotting/channels/README.md

 **Important question to ask ourself what is the issue with Infinite channel implementation ?**

 _Don't communicate by sharing memory; share memory by communicating._ is not a is a silver bullet for all cases.

+### Side Notes.

+Multiplexing I/O on descriptors in `unix` via Polling I/O. Put `fd` in the non blocking mode, and process use `[edge|level] triggered mechanism` to ask kernel by means of a system call (`select` and `poll`) which `fd`s are capable of performing I/O.

+Unix `Select` - select determines the current operation by testing the file descriptor set one by one.

+timeout control - `time-sharing scheduling`

+_`Select` also support timeout_

+-> return values of `select` - one or more file descriptors are ready, then the return code is a positive integer.

+**`Select` - Multiplexing on mutiple channel.**

+-> any registered channel operation return and the select operation return, aslo can timeout.

+timeout control - cooperative